appsmithorg/appsmith-docs/website/docs/packages/tutorial/create-package.md

 <!-- vale on -->

 A package is a collection of JS and query modules that can be versioned and distributed across instances.
-Inside packages, you can create multiple query and JS modules, allowing you to bundle and organize your application logic efficiently.
+Inside packages, you can create multiple queries and JS modules, allowing you to bundle and organize your application logic efficiently.

 By the end of this tutorial, you will learn how to: